manymoments/manymoments.github.io/start-here.markdown

 More recent State Machine Replication protocols such as [Sync HotStuff](/2019-11-12-Sync-HotStuff/), an [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/), and simple streamlined synchronous protocol called [Streamlet](/2020-05-14-streamlet/).
 This post provides a survey of [authenticated protocols under the synchrony assumption](/2019-11-11-authenticated-synchronous-bft/).

-For a simple non-equivocation protocol, checkout [Crusader Broadcast]().
+For a simple non-equivocation protocol, see [Crusader Broadcast](https://decentralizedthoughts.github.io/2022-06-19-crusader-braodcast/).

 ## Partially Synchronous Protocols